-Power to exempt.

-106. The Minister may exempt any ship or class of ship from the requirements of any regulation made under section 105 and such exemption may be confined to a particular period or to one or more particular voyages.
+Power to exempt. ship from the require section 105 and such ister may exempt any ship or class of ements of any regulation made under h exemption may be confined to a one or more particular voyages.
 Approval of foreign certificate.

-- 107. (1) The Director may approve in writing a certificate of competency issued in accordance with any law in force in such country as may be prescribed, and any certificate so approved shall remain approved so long as it remains valid in that country. - (2) Where a person holding certificate referred to in subsection (1) is desirous of serving on a Guyana ship as master, deck officer or engineer, the Minister may direct that - (a) where the person is a citizen of Guyana he be granted a certificate of equivalent grade under this Act; - (b) where the person is not a citizen of Guyana he may be issued with a licence, authorising him to serve on a 'Guyana ship in the same capacity as if his certificate had been granted under this Act.

-subject to such conditions as the Minister may impose.
+107. (1) The Director may approve in writing a certificate of competency issued in accordance with any law in force in such country as may be prescribed, and any certificate so approved shall remain approved so long as it remains valid in that country. subsection (1) is desi erson holding certificate referred to in rous of serving on a Guyana ship as r engineer, the Minister may direct that (a) where the person is a citizen of Guyana he be granted a certificate of equivalent grade under this Act; (b) where the person is not a citizen of Guyana he may be issued with a licence, authorising him to serve on a 'Guyana ship in the same capacity as if his certificate had been granted under this Act, subject to such conditions as the Minister may impose.
+(3) A licence issued under subsection (2) shall - (a) during the currency have the same years from the date of issue, and may be renewed upon such conditions as may be prescribed.

-- (3) A licence issued under subsection (2) shall - (a) during the currency have the same force as a certificate of competency granted under this Act and may be cancelled or suspended for like reason; - (b) be valid for a period of up to five years from the date of issue, and may be renewed upon such conditions as may be prescribed.
+- (a) during the currency have the same force as a certificate of competency granted under this Act and may be cancelled or suspended for like reason; - (b) be valid for a period of up to five